newlandsvalley/purescript-halogen-components/examples/player/README.md

 to build
 --------

+     cd to the purescript-halogen-components directory
-     npm run build
+     npm run player

-and then navigate using a browser to dist/index.html
+and then navigate using a browser to examples/player/dist/index.html